 - Jimi Mistry plays one in 2012.

-- Real-life Bollywood nerd Divya Narendra was portrayed by British actor Max Minghella (who is of Chinese and Italian descent), in the film The Social Network.
+- Real-life Bollywood nerd Divya Narendra was portrayed by British actor Max Minghella (who is of Chinese, British, and Italian descent), in the film The Social Network.

 - Arnau in Safety Not Guaranteed

 - Anji Kapoor, from the Doctor Who Expanded Universe.
-She's a futures trader and damn good at it, watches documentaries about economics for fun, and occasionally reads Jane Austen, although, like many examples of this trope, she's not actually geeky.
-Also, she was the first recurring Doctor Who character of Asian descent, though Rani from the Whoniverse series The Sarah Jane Adventures and Toshiko from Torchwood have appeared subsequently.
+She's a futures trader and damn good at it, watches documentaries about economics for fun, and occasionally reads Jane Austen, although, like many examples of this trope, she's not actually geeky (her boyfriend Dave is massively into a strangely familiar sci-fi series, and she just doesn't see the point).
+Also, she was the first recurring Doctor Who character of Asian descent, though Rani from the Whoniverse series The Sarah Jane Adventures, Toshiko from Torchwood, and Yaz in the main TV series have appeared subsequently.

 - Percy Jackson and the Olympians briefly mentions a "calculus whiz" named Raj Mandali, who got picked on a lot.